jsteenbeeke/www.jeroensteenbeeke.nl/_posts/2020-01-01-the-past-decade-in-review.md

  in publishing this novel (aside from finding the time to complete writing it) is finding a new editor, as my previous editor is longer active in this field.

-Assuming I succeed in this, my next project is the seventh installment in the Unbound series, which has **Coercion** as a working title.
+Assuming I succeed in this, my next project is the seventh installment in the Unbound series, which has **Compulsion** as a working title.

 There are more books I still want to write, but those are not on the horizon at this time.